 |P = 50365140 / (3617 * 36 * 86400)|

-is a fixed proportionality factor, adjusted so that the system will deliver 50365140 units per day on a "typical"
+A fixed proportionality factor, adjusted so that one cluster will deliver 50,365,140 units per day on a "typical"

 - A serial job using 1 hour (3600 seconds) of elapsed time will be charged about 16.11 SBU.